CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 2. Before your pull request is actually created, you should verify that you are requesting the correct changes be merged with the correct repository.
 For now, we are not working with branches, so don't worry about the fields that say "main".
 However, you should verify that the `base repository` is set to the project canonical repo (`[org]/learning-gitflows-[username]` in this case) and that the `head repository` is set to your fork (`[username]/learning-gitflows-[username]`).
 You also need to verify the commits lists.
 It should list the two that you just created.
 3. When you have checked those things, you can click the green "Create pull request" button.
 4. You still haven't made the pull request yet - one more step.
 You now need to title your pull request and add a description about your changes.
 I believe this was discussed earlier but if you need a refresher, [here is an article about some common best practices when it comes to PRs](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests).
-In your description, make sure to reference this issue by typing `#[issue number]`.
 5. Once you add a title and description, click the cog next to the `Reviewers` feature on the right bar and select your course contact as the reviewer from the drop-down menu. **Note - if you do not have the option to add a reviewer, do step 6 and then add the reviewer after.** You may not have the correct permissions to add a reviewer and should reach out to your course contact.
 6. Now you are ready - click "Create pull request"